 To file an individual extension and pay your estimated tax, you will use Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

-As with partnership, LLC, and S corporation returns, C corporations use Form 7004 to file for an extension.
+As with partnership, LLC, and S corporation tax returns, C corporations use Form 7004 to file for an extension.
 The extension Form 7004 can be e-filed or mailed, but you should send it via certified or registered mail for proof of mailing if you choose not to e-file.

 C corporations must pay any business tax due by the April 15 deadline, regardless of whether or not they file for an extension.
-Some corporations may mail a check for their estimated tax payment, but others are required to make payments using the Electronic Federal Tax Payment System (EFTPS).
+Some corporations may mail a check for their estimated income tax payment, but others must make payments using the Electronic Federal Tax Payment System (EFTPS).

-Any business can voluntarily use the EFTPS system to make federal tax deposits, but businesses with a federal tax liability (including income, payroll, and excise taxes) exceeding $200,000 in any calendar year are required to use EFTPS starting with the second succeeding calendar year.
+Any business can voluntarily use the EFTPS system to make federal tax deposits, but corporations are required to use EFTPS to make all federal deposits, including employment taxes, excise taxes, and corporate income taxes.
 You can enroll online, then make payments online or by phone.
-For more information on the EFTPS system, check out IRS Publication 4990, EFTPS Payment Instruction Booklet for Business and Individual Taxpayers.
+For more information on the EFTPS system, check out IRS Publication 4990, EFTPS Payment Instruction Booklet for Business, and Individual Taxpayers.

 Can You File Your Own Business Tax Extension?

 If you haven’t found a tax preparer you like working with, or you just enjoy the DIY route, filing for a business tax extension is absolutely fine to do on your own.
-The IRS makes it easy to do so, giving you all of the forms you need right on their website.
+The IRS makes it easy to do so, giving you all of the tax forms you need right on their website.

 But if you do need a little help, there are great resources to help you connect with the right professionals.
-If you need help organizing your business books before you’re ready to file taxes, our partners at Bench offer online bookkeeping services.
+If you need help organizing your books before you’re ready to file your business taxes, our partners at Bench offer online bookkeeping services.
 And if you’re looking for a certified public accountant (CPA) to help file for you, our partners at Taxfyle will connect you with a licensed CPA.